 12. Models and Tests That Change Decisions

-Wednesday, 6:40 p.m., empty hallway outside the war room, the decision review packet contains 20 model runs and 12 test reports but still cannot resolve the thermal case temperature requirement.
+Wednesday, 6:40 p.m.
+The decision review packet holds 20 model runs and 12 test reports and still cannot resolve the thermal case temperature requirement.

-The gate decision still hangs because no owner can show baseline, delta, and effect size in one traceable artifact (a written program record).
+The gate decision still hangs because no owner can show baseline, delta, and effect size in one traceable artifact.

 Evidence must be delta-first